spencerbrett/web-apps/project3/README.txt

 Daniel Daskalov
 504079134

+NOTE: We are resubmitting Part A because we had left a wrong query there that we used for testing.

 This example contains a simple utility class to simplify opening database connections in Java applications, such as the one you will write to build